top of page

 28 Whom we preach, warning every man, and teaching every man in all wisdom; that we may present every man perfect in Christ Jesus:

 Look at the first few words: “WHOM we preach” – we preach a PERSON, Jesus Christ!
-Not theology, not behavior, but the person of Jesus Christ our savior and God.
+Not systematic theology, not logic and wisdom, but the person of Jesus Christ our savior and God.
 In 1 Corinthians 2:1-2 we read, “And I, brethren, when I came to you, came not with excellency of speech or of wisdom, declaring unto you the testimony of God.
-For I determined not to know any thing among you, save Jesus Christ, and him crucified.”
+For I determined not to know any thing among you, save Jesus Christ, and him crucified.

 This is a great verse and I think it’s very important to remember that when we share the gospel we are giving a WARNING.
 It’s great news for those that receive it, but for those who reject freely-offered salvation, they are headed towards a horrible end.
-Spurgeon said, “If sinners be damned, at least let them leap to Hell over our dead bodies.
+Though he had some series doctrinal issues, Spurgeon rightly said, “If sinners be damned, at least let them leap to Hell over our dead bodies.
 And if they perish, let them perish with our arms wrapped about their knees, imploring them to stay.
 If Hell must be filled, let it be filled in the teeth of our exertions, and let not one go unwarned and unprayed for.”

 29 Whereunto I also labour, striving according to his working, which worketh in me mightily.

 The word for striving refers to a competitive fight.
-That is our Christian walk in this world, a competitive fight.
+That is our Christian walk in this world, a competitive fight, and we must rely on God for our strength every step of the way.

 0 comments